The Bankrate promise

 Alternatively, you can explore State Farm’s commercial auto insurance for the delivery driver insurance you need.

-If you are a member of the military or a veteran — or an eligible family member of a military member — USAA is an option for you.
-This provider routinely gets great reviews from third-party rating organizations for its customer service and insurance rates.
-USAA also offers policies for rideshare and delivery drivers for rates as low as $6 a month.
+If you are a member of the military or a veteran — or an eligible family member of a military member — USAA could be an option for you.
+This provider routinely earns high ratings for its customer service and insurance rates.
+USAA offers rideshare gap protection to fill in where the delivery service’s commercial auto policy and your personal auto policy leave off, such as when you’re waiting for a new customer request to come in.

 What delivery companies cover for car insurance